kapouer/sharpie/README.md

 * bg
   the background color

+Since version 4, default optimizations options are set:
+- jpeg: trellisQuantisation, overshootDeringing, and if image is > 10kb, optimizeScans
+- png: palette
+- webp: nearLossless when converting from png

 This module does not offer any kind of cache, and will stay as simple as possible.